rgeraldes24/hyperion/docs/types/value-types.rst

     if (x.balance < 10 && myAddress.balance >= 10) x.transfer(10);

-The ``transfer`` function fails if the balance of the current contract is not large enough or if the Zond transfer is rejected by the receiving account.
+The ``transfer`` function fails if the balance of the current contract is not large enough or if the Quanta transfer is rejected by the receiving account.
 The ``transfer`` function reverts on failure.

 .. note::
-    If ``x`` is a contract address, its code (more specifically: its :ref:`receive-zond-function`, if present, or otherwise its :ref:`fallback-function`, if present) will be executed together with the ``transfer`` call (this is a feature of the QRVM and cannot be prevented).
-If that execution runs out of gas or fails in any way, the Zond transfer will be reverted and the current contract will stop with an exception.
+    If ``x`` is a contract address, its code (more specifically: its :ref:`receive-quanta-function`, if present, or otherwise its :ref:`fallback-function`, if present) will be executed together with the ``transfer`` call (this is a feature of the QRVM and cannot be prevented).
+If that execution runs out of gas or fails in any way, the Quanta transfer will be reverted and the current contract will stop with an exception.

 * ``send``